Foundation Year (Year 0)

 - Introduction to Mechatronics

 Year 2 will build on the topics and themes of year 1 to introduce a number of additional topics designed to give you a deeper view of the techniques and principles of engineering used within robotic systems.
 You will cover the theory and practice of using software to control hardware.
 You will have the opportunity to build electronic systems to consolidate theoretical work through the development of hardware projects.
 The application of mathematics to the design of control systems will give you insight into the accurate positioning and manipulation of automated machinery, including robotic arms.
 The design and process of manufacturing robotic systems will be a key component of this year.
-Research skills and project management options will be available.
+Research skills and project management will also be covered.
 You will also undertake project work to consolidate your learning by developing systems to solve real-life robotic problems.

 - Engineering Mathematics 2